32nd Guangdong–Hong Kong Cup

 The 32nd Guangdong–Hong Kong Cup was held in December 2009 and January 2010.
 The first leg was played at Siu Sai Wan Sports Ground on 29 December, with the second leg to take place at Zhaoqing Sports Center on 2 January.

 Hong Kong won Guangdong 2–1 in the first leg with Julius Akosah scoring two goals in his first game for Hong Kong.
 However, Guangdong won the second leg 2–0 with Li Jian scoring two goals.
 Guangdong, with a final aggregate score of 2–3, won the Guangdong-Hong Kong Cup and denied Hong Kong the chance to win the Cup for four consecutive times.

 Squads

 Guangdong

-The squad was announced by Guangdong Sunray Cave and Guangzhou Pharmaceutical in December 2009.
+The squad, consisting of players from Guangdong Sunray Cave and Guangzhou Pharmaceutical, was announced in December 2009.